qiaoen17/tp/docs/UserGuide.md

 ### Unmarking a question : `unmarkq`

-Allows you to mark a question as unimportant if the question was previously or mistakenly marked as important.
+This feature allows you to indicate on the display that this question is unimportant.
+It is used when if the question was marked as important by mistake.

 Format: `unmarkq INDEX`